AbanoubZak/Host/README.md

 ### 1.2 Install Visual C++ Redistributables (Required for .NET and PostgreSQL)

+**Why Visual C++ Redistributables are needed:**

+- **.NET Runtime Dependency:** .NET 9 applications require Visual C++ runtime libraries to function
+- **PostgreSQL Requirement:** PostgreSQL uses Visual C++ libraries for database operations
+- **System Compatibility:** Ensures all native code components work properly on Windows Server
+- **Both Architectures Needed:** x64 for main applications, x86 for potential legacy components

 **Download and Install:**

 1. **Microsoft Visual C++ 2015-2022 Redistributable (x64)**
    - Download from: <https://aka.ms/vs/17/release/vc_redist.x64.exe>
    - Run the installer and follow the setup wizard
+   - *This version supports your .NET 9 Backend API and Frontend UI applications*

 2. **Microsoft Visual C++ 2015-2022 Redistributable (x86)**
    - Download from: <https://aka.ms/vs/17/release/vc_redist.x86.exe>
    - Run the installer and follow the setup wizard
+   - *This provides compatibility for any 32-bit components or dependencies*

 3. **Restart the server** after both installations complete
+   - *Required to ensure all system services recognize the new runtime libraries*

 ### 1.3 Install .NET 9 Runtime and Hosting Bundle

+**Why .NET 9 Hosting Bundle is needed:**

+- **ASP.NET Core Runtime:** Contains the runtime needed to execute your .NET 9 applications
+- **ASP.NET Core Module (ANCM):** Integrates ASP.NET Core with IIS for in-process hosting
+- **Shared Framework:** Provides all the libraries your Integral application depends on
+- **IIS Integration:** Enables IIS to properly host and manage .NET 9 applications
+- **Production Optimized:** Includes performance optimizations for production environments

 **Download .NET 9 Hosting Bundle:**

 1. Open a web browser and navigate to: <https://dotnet.microsoft.com/download/dotnet/9.0>
 2. Under **ASP.NET Core Runtime 9.0.x**, click **Download Hosting Bundle** (Windows x64)
+   - *This bundle includes both the runtime and IIS integration components*
 3. Save the file (typically named `dotnet-hosting-9.x.x-win.exe`) to the server

 **Install the Hosting Bundle:**

 1. Run the downloaded installer as Administrator
+   - *Administrator rights required to install system-level components and IIS modules*
 2. Follow the installation wizard (accept defaults)
+   - *Default settings are optimized for production hosting scenarios*
 3. **Important:** Restart IIS after installation:
+   - *Required for IIS to recognize the new ASP.NET Core Module*

 ```powershell
 # Open PowerShell as Administrator